daniel7grant/min-sized-crates/README.md

 Arch: x86_64
 OS: GNU/Linux

-## clap -> gumdrop
+## argparser: clap -> gumdrop

-clap: +520kB
+- clap: +520kB
-gumdrop: +28kB (-94.6%)
+- gumdrop: +28kB (**-94.6%**)

-**Why is it so small**:
+The most popular argument parser, [clap](https://docs.rs/clap/) is a full-featured crate.
+It provides both a builder and derive style API and has tons of features (help generation, validation, suggestions, completion, etc.).
+However most people only need the simplest use-cases, which is to parse into enums, and generate help text in case of a failure.
+The crate [gumdrop](https://docs.rs/gumdrop/) is a reasonable alternative in this case, which only supports a derive API

+**Why is it so small**: clap's derive is just a convenient layer over their builder API, which makes them always build both of these crates.
+In gumdrop, only derive is compiled, which results in faster build times and smaller binaries.

-**What is the tradeoff**: gumdrop does a commandable job replicating clap's most important features, however it still missing some advanced ones (completion, colours, groups).
-It also seems to be very sparsely developed.
+**What is the tradeoff**: gumdrop does a commandable job replicating clap's most important features, however it still missing some advanced ones (completion, colours, suggestions).
+It also has some quirks (no required commands, define help everywhere, etc.), and seems to be very sparsely developed.

+**When to use it**: If you only use the argument parser for simpler use-cases, gumdrop can be almost a drop-in replacement for clap.
+For more complicated argument parsing needs, if the user experience is important clap usually is a better choice.

-**Other contenders**: bpaf is a more featureful, frequently developed crate.
-If you don't want derive, then picoargs is also good.
+**Other contenders**: [bpaf](https://docs.rs/bpaf) is a more featureful, frequently developed crate, however it has similar size issues as clap.
+If you don't want to use the derive API, then [pico-args](https://docs.rs/pico-args) is also good.

 ## TODO: serde -> miniserde